decacis/godot_oculus_platform/docs/functions/asset-files.md

 Sends a request to download an asset file with the given ID.

-**Returs:** A `GDOculusPlatformPromise` that will contain an `Dictionary` with information about the request.
+**Returns:** A `GDOculusPlatformPromise` that will contain an `Dictionary` with information about the request.
 The promise will error if the request couldn't be fulfilled.

 Example response: